-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Boys and Girls Clubs of Ada County, Idaho, Inc. as of December 31, 2020 and 2019, and the changes in its net assets and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements present fairly, in all material respects, the financial position of Boys and Girls Clubs of Ada County, Idaho, Inc. as of December 31, 2021 and 2020, and the changes in its net assets and its cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.